 The way I see it, if we are really so hell-bent on celebrating Valentine’s Day, let’s only do so in a genuine, truly love-filled way, without any ulterior motives.
 But I still think that regardless of anything, whatever you choose to do should be kept between yourselves; let’s face it, no one actually cares what you get up to anyway.
 Spare me that 15-minutes-long story that I’m already dreading to hear on February 15th!

 When all is said and done, do I sound like a hater?
 Most likely.
 But the real question is, is it really ‘Valentine’s Day’ or is it merely February 14th?
-That one, dear reader, is up to you to decide.
+That one, dear reader, is for you to decide.